 All the sports activities with Katherine were my favorite.
 They’re free, athletic, and so funny.
 I’ve played in a few softball games that were great.
 And even my very first week, I participated in the ELC Field Day.
 We are always the silliest when we play outside.

 I’ve really enjoyed my time in Aisha’s American Culture class.
 She’s such a good teacher.
 She’s funny and warm and human so my time in her class is always good.
 Also, studying culture is important.
 I understand the people here better because of all I’ve learned and studied about different cultures.

 My music.
-I listen to my music every time.
+I list to my music every time.
 A lot of times when I need to think better I listen to music.
 Some of the American artists I like are Rihanna and Drake.
 I don’t always know the lyrics, but it’s good practice for my translating.

 Dance!
 I love every kind of dance.
 Some like hip-hop and reggaeton are so nice to dance with.
 When I’m with my friends at home, we dance a lot.
 I also enjoy cooking.
 And for the potluck lunch here, some of the other students and I made lasagna and a delicious tiramisu.

 I like the casual, “What’s going on?”
 For me this phrase is good always.
 It means you care if you ask this question.
 And usually that you’re friends.

 My favorite foods that I’ve had here were cheeseburgers and lobster.
 The American cheeseburger is amazing- with the cheddar cheese and toasted bun, yum.
 We have burgers in Italy, but not like the ones here.
 And I love the lobster I had at Legal Seafood.
 My favorite restaurant in Boston isn’t actually American food.
 It’s a Japanese place called Wagamama.
 Their ramen is seriously tasty and it was my first time trying this sort of dish.